Features

 Tasks as Both

-Individual tasks can be predecessors for or successors of other tasks.
-Simple and intuitive.
+Individual tasks can be predecessors or successors of other tasks.
+Keep dependencies between leaf tasks for clarity.

 Why These Rules Matter